 Science and Technology have a prominent and remarkable impact on every sector of industries since the beginning of time.
 Many hypothetical ideas that were once labeled as fictitious are being firmly incorporated in construction sectors because the pace at which technology is being upgraded is unimaginably brisk.
-It is estimated in 2010 that global construction industries would sprout from 7.5 trillion USD to 11 trillion USD in 2020 that is approximately 3.5% in 2018 as compared to previous year.
-Definitely, in 2018 numerous projects can be seen in construction industry focused more on technology rather than laborers.
+It was estimated in 2010 that global construction industries would sprout from 7.5 trillion USD to 11 trillion USD in 2020 that is approximately 3.5% in 2018 as compared to the previous year.
+Definitely, in 2018 numerous projects can be seen in the construction industry, focused more on technology rather than laborers.

-List of 7 construction trends one should keep their eyes peeled on are:
+List of 7 construction trends one should keep eyes peeled on are:

 Automatic and Self-Governing Vehicles

 To ensure the safety aspects and skillfulness, autonomous vehicles are picking up the attention of every industry and most probably have the potential to be seen in a number of projects in 2018.
 Just like driverless cars, these vehicles will address the problem of scarcity of proficient labor and ensure productivity.
 Many sample models of bulldozers and cranes are designed for the purpose but then again cost, practical adoption and maintenance will remain an uncompromising obstacle.

 Another, back in 2008, more of a concept and less of a reality construction trend which might be seen in 2018 is Exoskeleton.
 To ease the strain of labor class, a wearable suit to lift large equipment with much lesser difficulty are now on its feet to become a reality.
 It is going to provide a wide variety of favors, for example, supports day-to-day iterative tasks and along with those health safety will be ensured and physical pressure on labor will be reduced too.
 Nowadays, approximately around 50 industries are designing exo-suits throughout the globe.